bellmit/attic/README.md

 * `Function` can be lifted to `Transform`.
 * `BiFunction` can be lifted to `Merge`.

+## Pivots

+Transactables with at least one argument can be pivoted, swapping an argument for the context value.
+This can be useful when the nominal context is a positional argument of a lifted method.
+For example, suppose that the method handle `User::register` can be lifted to a `Sink<User, Database>`, whose context type is `User`.
+This `Sink` can then be pivoted to give a `Sink<Database, User>`, which is more likely to fit into a chain of transactables applied to a database.

+The following pivots are defined:

+* `Sink`s and `Transform`s can be `pivot()`ed to replace their sole input with
+    their context.

+* `Merge`s can be `pivotLeft()`ed to swap the left argument with the context, `pivotRight()`ed to swap the right argument with the context, and `transpose()`d to swap the two arguments in place without exchanging the context.

 ## A Small Example

 An example, for basic JDBC.
 First, we define a transactor.
 This might be